 - The Saskatchewan Ministry of Health, Medical Services Branch, Billing Analysis (shadow billing report) for the contract year will be provided in advance of your review meeting.
 Provide any other clinical reports as is deemed appropriate to your department/specialty.

 59. What can I expect to be covered at my annual review?

 At a minimum, the following topics will be discussed:

 - Performance of academic and clinical deliverable goals

-- CME and faculty development participation and needs
+- CME and faculty development plans

 - Academic career development and progress towards promotion, if desired